Amarjit Singh

 Amarjit Singh (born 29 August 1970) is a British former male wrestler.

 Wrestling career

 Singh competed in the 1996 Summer Olympics where he finished in 13th place in the men's super-heavyweight division.
-He represented England and won a bronze medal in the 100kg+ super-heavyweight division, at the 1994 Commonwealth Games in Victoria, British Columbia, Canada.
+He represented England and won a bronze medal in the 100 kg+ super-heavyweight division, at the 1994 Commonwealth Games in Victoria, British Columbia, Canada.
 Eight years later, he competed in his home Commonwealth Games at the 2002 Commonwealth Games in Manchester.